Sermon – The Sunday of the Holy Fathers of the Seventh Ecumenical Council

 The month of October in our Archdiocese is dedicated to the youth in our church for a reason.
-Our young people grow up with many trials and challenges in an environment with many challenges that have much to do with finding and being accepted; being liked and noticed; having trusting friends.
+Our young people grow up with many trials and challenges in an environment of many challenges that have much to do with finding and being accepted; being liked and noticed; having trusting friends.
 Whether our children are in public or private school, their experiences are the same even though their context may be different.
 It is a very good thing to shelter a child from needless distractions, however, life is not lived in a bubble.

-It does not take long for a young person to discover that the world is a very large place and consists of all kinds of people; some who do not necessarily think, talk or even behave like you and I. One’s youth is also a time of adventurous exploration, testing, and discovery.
+It does not take long for a young person to discover that the world is a very large place and consists of all kinds of people; some who do not necessarily think, speak or even behave like you and I. One’s youth is also a time of adventurous exploration, testing, and discovery.
 And for this reason, building the relationships with trusted persons within one’s family and the community of the church is very important to the spiritual health of our children.
 In every generation it has never been enough to say that something is wrong.
 Leaning the importance of making good choices over bad ones can be made by a parent, however, the choices eventually become our children’s.